pavelz17/named-volumes-converter/README.md

 # named-volumes-converter
-Python script for converting named volumes of docker-compose files in the path of local directories
+Python script for converting named volumes of docker-compose file services to local paths